Shark Bay World Heritage Area

 - Ecological processes

 By satisfying all four natural criteria, Shark Bay ranks as one of our planet’s most important wilderness regions.

-As of May 2007, Shark Bay was one of just 20 places on Earth to satisfy all four of the natural criteria for World Heritage listing.
-Other properties that satisfy all the criteria are the Great Barrier Reef, the Galápagos Islands, and the Grand Canyon.
-These properties are in countries as diverse as Panama, Canada, China, the Seychelles, New Zealand and Tanzania.
+As of May 2007, Shark Bay was one of just 20 places on Earth to satisfy all four natural criteria for World Heritage listing.
+Others are the Great Barrier Reef, the Galápagos Islands and the Grand Canyon.

 Ningaloo to Shark Bay National Landscape